Jack Kolbert: Biography

 Kolbert graduated from Perth Amboy High School and earned his bachelor’s and master’s degrees at the University of Southern California, in 1948 and 1949 respectively, before pursuing doctoral studies at Columbia University, where he received his Ph.D.
 He also studied at the Sorbonne and was later recognized as a Literary Laureate of the University of Paris.

 In 1965, Kolbert moved to Albuquerque, New Mexico, when he accepted a position as a full professor at the University of New Mexico.
 Between 1969 and 1974, Kolbert served as a regional representative of the American Association of Teachers of French (AATF).

 In 1973, while teaching French at UNM, he nominated Elie Wiesel for the Nobel Prize in Literature.
-Wiesel won the prize that year.
+Wiesel was later awarded the Nobel Peace Prize in 1986.

 Becoming engaged in the local community, Kolbert served as president of the Albuquerque City Council from 1974 to 1977, before suddenly announcing his resignation to take up the position as President of the Monterey Institute of Foreign Studies (MIFS), where he served as Interim in 1977 and was inaugurated on March 11, 1978.
 He served in that position until 1980. and as an administrator at the California Academy of Sciences in San Francisco.

 In 1985, he became a professor of modern languages at Susquehanna University, where he also chaired the department.
 He retired from Susquehanna in 1996 with the title of Professor Emeritus.
 During his career, he published ten books and more than 500 articles on French literature and civilization.
 His final book, published in 2001, was a collaboration with Elie Wiesel on Wiesel’s experiences and reflections on the Holocaust.

 He died on September 25, 2005, at the age of 78, after an illness with pancreatic cancer.
 He had two sons, six grandchildren, and five great-grandchildren.